The 10 Best Multistreaming Platforms in 2023: A Comparison

 8. OBS Studio

-Aside from simulcasting, this software supports RTMP broadcasting, switching between multiple sources, capture cards, webcams, chroma-key/green screen, and application windows.
+Aside from simulcasting, this software supports RTMP broadcasting, switching between multiple sources, capture cards, webcams, chroma-key/green screens, and application windows.

 This open-source software doesn’t have native support for any plugins, but community members have developed a wide range of plugins for more advanced features.